microsoft/WhatTheHack/060-Serverless/Coach/Solution-00.md

 # Notes & Guidance

-In this challenge you will create the Synapse workspace with a spark pool.
+In this challenge you will create the Synapse workspace with a Spark pool.
 Then you will upload the provided dataset to your Synapse's default storage account.

 **Learning objectives:**